 Danielle Jade Windsor is the designer and founder of YAITTE.
-Danielle has a wealth of experience, after working in the fashion industry for over fourteen years as a multi-product womenswear designer.
-After receiving a full scholarship to complete her Masters at Domus Academy in Milan, she then went on to work for the likes of Viktor & Rolf, Matthew Williamson and Zara.
-At present she is consulting for brands within London while developing YAITTE.
+Danielle has a wealth of experience after working in the fashion industry for over fourteen years as a multi-product womenswear designer.
+After receiving a full scholarship to complete her Masters at Domus Academy in Milan, she went on to work for Viktor & Rolf, Matthew Williamson and Zara.
+At present, she is consulting for brands within London while developing YAITTE.

 Can you talk a bit about your practice?